Magical I Am

 Measurements are made of:

-• Accuracy - is measured by the number of correct answers in a given time.
+• Accuracy - is measured by the number of correct answers within a time limit.

 • Speed - is measured as the time to complete reading comprehension challenges.

-• Number of the player attempts of the activities in the different components of the Sky Village.
+• Number of the player attempts of the activities in the different components of the Sky Village - Trail of Spells.

 • Number of help functions used in a chapter of 4 words & symbols.